datracka/sleepdiary.io/README.md

     * Set remote files in chosen location
         `$ git read-tree \` (press enter)
         `> --prefix=app/src/shared -u shared/<branch>` default develop

-        **NOTICE**: for any reason after create the SUB-REPO, the directory `app/src/shared` is tracked by GIT although it is ignored in .gitignore!!
-Until I understand what it is happening to fix it do the following:

-        `$ git rm -r --cached src/app/shared `
+        **NOTICE** if shared already exists this command will raise an error: `Can't not do binding`.
+To override this remove the `-u` flag to only set the binding in cache and not write the files themself

 * Install dependencies
     `$ npm install`